how to run locally llama.cpp for home assistant on rpi5

 Test

-Once the server logs show "HTTP server listening", run your curl command again.
+Once the server logs show "HTTP server listening", run your curl command.
 Make sure to include a JSON body, otherwise the server might reject the request:

 curl http://localhost:8091/v1/chat/completions \